IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Configuring Dataverse for DOIs
 ++++++++++++++++++++++++++++++

-Out of the box, Dataverse is configured for DOIs.
+Out of the box, Dataverse is configured to register DOIs for each dataverse, dataset, and file.
 Here are the configuration options for DOIs:

 **JVM Options:**